Whitepaper · Coming soon

 III.

-Five places it breaks down
+Five places the old framework broke down

 IV.

-A five-step practical framework
+A five-step framework banks adopt

 Inventory and classify.
 Document each agent.
 Validate before deployment.
 Capture production decisions.
 Monitor and re-validate.
-Pressure-tested against examiner conversations.
+Pressure-tested against post-rewrite examiner conversations.

 V.

-Documentation artifacts you need
+Documentation artifacts you still need

 Per-agent (Model Identity Document, validation reports, monitoring history, exception log).
 Program-level (inventory, policy, independence policy, provider risk assessment).
+Names change.
+Substance doesn't.

 VI.